samikshakute/Linux-and-Terminal/README.md

     - If we want to modify the PATH variable we can edit the .profile file using `vim .profile` command.
 Each path is separated by a colon(:).

 #### What are aliases?
 Aliases are shortcuts for long commands.
+To set aliases only for a session(not permanent), we can use the command: `alias <shortcut-name>=<command>`.<br>
+We can set our custom aliases permanently by editing the .bashrc file.

 #### Bash Files
 Whenever we open the terminal, some commands are automatically executed to automate tasks and it is depended on bash.